 Ultrasound scans offer a non-invasive, accurate diagnostic tool for dating a pregnancy, checking for any problems, and obtaining information about the fetus.
 An ultrasound exam uses high-frequency sound waves to scan a woman’s abdomen and pelvic cavity, creating a picture (sonogram) of the baby and placenta.
 It does not use X-rays or other types of radiation that could harm a fetus, and may be used as early as the fifth week of pregnancy.

-At UC San Diego, our machinery allows us to analyze complete, three-dimensional (3D) pictures of a fetus.
+At UC San Diego Health, our machinery allows us to analyze complete, three-dimensional (3D) pictures of a fetus.
 We also have the capability to perform 4D ultrasound, which allows moving 3D images.

-Except for the first-trimester ultrasound to confirm a pregnancy, ultrasounds are typically performed at UC San Diego Maternal-Fetal Care and Genetics in Sorrento Valley, one of only a few San Diego County centers accredited by the American Institute of Ultrasound in Medicine in both obstetric ultrasound and fetal echocardiography.
+Except for the first-trimester ultrasound to confirm a pregnancy, ultrasounds are typically performed at our Fetal Care and Genetics Center in Sorrento Valley, one of only a few San Diego County centers accredited by the American Institute of Ultrasound in Medicine in both obstetric ultrasound and fetal echocardiography.
 A radiologist or perinatologist reviews all results.